corda/corda-docs-portal/content/en/release-notes/_index.md

 ## Corda Enterprise 4.8

 Corda Enterprise 4.8 is a long-term support release, with commitments to wire and API stability.
 It introduces several fixes and improvements.
-States and CorDapps from 3.0 and above are compatible with Corda 4.8.See the [full 4.8 release notes](/en/platform/corda/4.8/enterprise/release-notes-enterprise.html).
+States and CorDapps from version 3.0 and above are compatible with Corda Enterprise 4.8.
+See the [full 4.8 release notes](/en/platform/corda/4.8/enterprise/release-notes-enterprise.html).

 ### Previous versions of Corda Enterprise